SolaceLabs/covid19-stream-processors/stream-processors/jhu/COVID19RawPublisher/README.md

 # Regional Splitter
-This application publishes raw JHU data to the broker smaller regional updates on the following topic
+This application publishes raw JHU data to the broker on the following topic

 `jhu/csse/covid19/raw`